Skip to main content

 Related: How My Husband’s Porn Fantasy Obsession Led Him to Be Disgusted With My Body

-While it’s normal to question yourself, your relationship, or wonder if you being “not enough” or “too much” in certain categories might have contributed to their porn habit, these factors are not why your partner turned to porn.
+While it’s normal to question yourself, and your relationship or wonder if your being “not enough” or “too much” in certain categories might have contributed to their porn habit, these factors are not why your partner turned to porn.

-While you can be supportive throughout the healing process if you want to continue with the relationship, it’s also important to know that their recovery isn’t your responsibility, either.
+While you can be supportive throughout the healing process if you want to continue the relationship, it’s also important to know that your partner’s recovery isn’t your responsibility, either.
 Those steps are really up to your partner—their choice, their effort, and their commitment when provided with access to helpful resources.

 BHW - General